-After configuring your message notification settings, to enable message notification, check the "Allow Calls to be Transferred/Conferenced/ Forwarded to an Outside Number" field on the Restriction tab of Extension Configuration.
+After configuring your message notification settings, to enable message notification, check the "Allow Calls to be Transferred/Conferenced/Forwarded to an Outside Number" field in the Restrictions page of Extension Configuration.

 Configuring Calling Restrictions

 Available restrictions on outgoing calls from extensions range from no restrictions to allowing internal calls only.